jab-r/rust-nostr-relay/nip-service.md

   - created_at / updated_at: timestamp

 Transport Requirements (Normative)
-- Control-plane (service-request/ack) via Nostr MUST NOT include sensitive plaintext.
+- Control-plane confidentiality:
+  - service-request MUST use MLS (carried in a Nostr envelope) in production.
+Fallback 40910 is for dev/test or non-sensitive cases only.
+  - service-ack SHOULD use MLS for uniform confidentiality; a Nostr ack (40911) MAY be used if strictly non-sensitive.
 - Data-plane (service-notify) for sensitive results MUST be MLS to authorized admin group(s).
-- TLS MUST be used for all network paths.
+- Outer transport is Nostr WebSocket; inner sensitive content is MLS-encrypted.
+TLS MUST be used for all network paths.

 Canonical Encoding and Encoding Rules
 - For profile-specific MAC or cryptographic operations (e.g., NIP-KR Rotation), canonical encodings are defined by the profile (see nip-kr.md).